Member and Fund Spotlight

 I cross into both worlds.
 I created the fund to support children’s causes both now and forever.
 This fund allows me in any particular year to make multiple donations from one place to different charities, or none at all in a particular year, and let the fund grow.
 For example, for the last few years, I have made no grants because I have, for tax reasons, funded my causes out of other funds.
 All part of client planning (including myself 😊)

-Additionally, when I pass, hopefully not too soon, this fund will receive an additional sum, and the children’s cause can be chosen by others as the needs are determined.
+Additionally, when I pass, hopefully not too soon, this fund will receive an additional sum, and the children’s causes can be chosen by the Community Foundation as the needs are determined.

 back to news